Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 2. Covalent Bond

-A covalent bond is a type of chemical bond wherein the electrons involved in bond formation are shared by the two atoms bonded with one another.
+A covalent bond is a chemical bond wherein the electrons involved in bond formation are shared by the two atoms bonded with one another.
 As you know, a covalent bond is designated by a “dash” connecting one atom to another.
 Each covalent bond is composed of two electrons, and each atom being bonded covalently contributes one electron to that bond.

 A covalent bond can be a single (ex: F2), double (ex: O2), or even triple (ex: N2) bond.